Volunteering Opportunity: Community Events Helper with Youth Talk

 Full Description:

-Tasks vary by event but often include:
+*Tasks vary by event but often include*

-• Helping with set up
+• Helping with set up and pack down

-• Greeting visitors
+• Greeting visitors and creating a friendly atmosphere

 • Sharing leaflets or merchandise

-• Supporting simple fundraising activities, such as collecting donations
+• Supporting simple fundraising activities such as collecting donations

-Time commitment: Ad hoc.
-Most events last 4 to 6 hours, with options for shorter 2 to 3 hour shifts
+This role is flexible and ideal for people who want to volunteer occasionally.
+Most events last between 4 to 6 hours, with some shorter 2 to 3 hour shifts available.

-Reporting to: Volunteer Lead
+Volunteer Lead

-The benefits to you:
+*The benefits to you*

-What you can expect from Youth Talk:
+*What you can expect from Youth Talk*

 • Safety and event briefing and support from the event team